tsuru/tsuru/docs/reference/api.rst

 1.10 Metadata
 -------------

-There is an endpoint to get metadata about tsuru api:
+There is an endpoint to get metadata about tsuru API:

     * Method: GET
     * Endpoint: /info